s0md3v/s0md3v.github.io/_posts/2023/2023-04-07-will-i-get-better.markdown

 tags:   [meta, philosophy]
 image: /imgs/thumbs/will-i-get-better.jpg
 permalink: /blog/will-i-get-better
-description: "Let's talk about mental health in a realistic way."
+description: "Let's talk about mental health."
 ---

 If you have or had mental health issues for multiple years; you must be tired of the phrase - "everything will be okay".
 Out of all the boilerplate phrases such as "take rest, do something you enjoy, go on a trip, pick a new hobby" etc.; the promise of everything being okay soon feels the most empty.